 Employers are responsible for designating the start of the workweek.
 Knowing how the workweek has been designated is often important for deciding whether overtime is owed.

 Additionally, computing the employee’s regular rate of pay can involve some nuance.
-Regardless, if you believe you have been deprived of overtime compensation, you need to contact the wage and hour attorneys at Shalchi Burch LLP now.
+Regardless, if you believe you have been deprived of overtime compensation, or if your business is facing such claims, you should contact the wage and hour attorneys at Shalchi Burch LLP as soon as possible.